Automattic/jetpack/projects/plugins/backup/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Jetpack is the most proven WordPress backup plugin with 269 million site backups over the last ten years.
-Save every change and get back online quickly with one‑click restores.
+Jetpack is the most proven WordPress backup plugin with over 270 million backups.
+Save each change and get back online fast with one‑click restores.

 == Description ==